antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-Want to see the distribution of each gender being separated?
+Want to see the distribution of each gender separately through faceting?

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';

 const chart = new Chart({
   container: 'container',
   paddingLeft: 50,
   paddingBottom: 50,
 });